tapirdata/generator-webpack-versatile/README.md

 ```bash
 $ gulp --env prod dist
 ```
-cleans the target-tree, builds the application for production, packs files into an archive `dist.tar.gz`, which can be unpacked in your production directory.
+cleans the target-tree, builds the application for production (uglified and – if cache-crusher is included – cache-busted), packs files into an archive `dist.tar.gz`, which can be unpacked in your production directory.
 There, after installing node packages with

 ```bash